unilock/FabricProxy-Legacy/README.md

 # FabricProxy-Legacy

-Fabric mod for support forward player data from proxy
+Fabric mod to support player data forwarding from proxies

 Inspired by [FabricProxy], this mod is the counterpart to [FabricProxy-Lite].
-It allows to connect your Fabric server to a BungeeCord, Waterfall or Velocity legacy mode server.
+It allows to connect your Fabric server to a BungeeCord, Waterfall, or Velocity (legacy mode) server.

 ## Disclaimer